g8os/EFBD/docs/config.md

 	* ReadOnly: Defines if vdisk is readonly
 	* Size: vdisk size
 	* Type: Type of vdisk (Boot, DB, Cache, tmp)
-	* TlogRPC: Defines a list of network addresses of tlogserver(s)
+	* TlogServerAddresses: Defines a list of network addresses of tlogserver(s)

 * YAML example:
 ```yaml